dolthub/docs/content/concepts/dolt/git/log.md

 Conceptually and practically log on the command line is very similar between Git and Dolt.
 A table is akin to a file in Git.

 Dolt has additional log functionality beyond Git.
-You can produce a log any cell (ie. row, column pair) in the database using a SQL query against the `dolt_history_<tablename>` system table.
+You can produce a log of any cell (i.e. row, column pair) in the database using a SQL query against the `dolt_history_<tablename>` system table.

 ## Example